owncloud-archive/documentation/admin_manual/configuration/mimetypes/index.rst

   $ sudo -u www-data php occ maintenance:mimetype:update-js

-After doing so, whenever you view a folder that contains JSON files, or upload one, your new icon file will be used to represent the file, as in the image below.
+After doing so, whenever you view a folder that contains JSON files or upload one, your new icon file will be used to represent the file, as in the image below.

 .. figure:: ../../images/configuration/mimetypes/json-alias-after.png
    :alt: A replaced icon for JSON files